mulle-concurrent/mulle-concurrent/dox/API_HASHMAP.md

 # `mulle_concurrent_hashmap`

 `mulle_concurrent_hashmap` is a mutable map of pointers, indexed by a hash.
+What is it good for ?
+It's good for a table, that needs to be accessed quickly and often by multiple threads.
+Rule of thumb, if your process is spending a lot of time locking and unlocking a central hashtable, you want `mulle_concurrent_hashmap`.

-Such a hashmap is extremely volatile when shared by multiple threads, that are inserting and removing entries.
-As an example: when you get the number of elements of a such a map it is just a fleeting glimpse of it at a now fairly distant point in time.
+Such a hashmap is extremely volatile when shared with multiple threads, that are inserting and removing entries.
+For example, when you get the number of elements of a such a hashmap it is akin to a fleeting glimpse of a distant past.

 The following operations should be executed in single-threaded fashion:

 * `mulle_concurrent_hashmap_init`
 * `mulle_concurrent_hashmap_done`
-* `mulle_concurrent_hashmap_get_size`

 The following operations are fine in multi-threaded environments: